 Can You Take Your Paycheck in Cryptocurrency?

-Wage and Hour Rules
+Federal and State Wage and Hour Laws

 Whether you’re paid in U.S. currency, virtual currency, or anything else, you still need to pay income tax on the value of what you receive.
 “If you’re paid in Bitcoin or a crypto salary, then it’s taxed as ordinary income,” says San Diego tax lawyer Kevan McLaughlin.
-“You work for 40 hours and I give you a crypto coin, you have taxable income of the value of the crypto coin at the time that I give it to you.”
+“You work for 40 hours, and I give you a crypto coin.
+You have taxable income of the value of the crypto coin at the time that I give it to you.”

 What do I do next?